 In Google Ads, you research different keywords that you’d like to target.
 These targets usually reflect some part of your customer demographic so you can effectively reach more potential customers.

 One valuable keyword for your real estate company may be “houses for sale in [your city]” or “real estate consultants in [your city].”
 That way, when someone types those phrases into Google, they’ll see your company in the ads, click on it, and go to your site.

 On Google, your ads display at the very top or to the right side of search results.
 That means that in addition to the regular or “organic” listings, people also have the option of visiting your site.

-You compete against other companies in Google AdWords by selecting a “bid” price for each keyword.
+You compete against other companies in Google Ads by selecting a “bid” price for each keyword.
 Then, when a Google user searches your keyword, Google looks at who bids the most.
 The company offering the most money for that keyword is usually the ad at the top of the page, followed by the second-highest, third-highest, and so on.